Frequently Asked Questions

 We insist on this.
 We want to you check our credentials thoroughly.
 We insist you scrutinise our past and current work.
 In fact we won’t take on you project until you have visited at least one of our previous jobs & spoken to the home owners.

-What makes you different from a local man in van builder?
+What makes you different from a local man in van operation?

 You’d rather have an Electrician working on your fuse board that a Plumber – both are in the repair business but do very different things.
-In the same way you’d rather have a professional loft specialist building your loft conversion than a man-in-van builder from the directory.
+In the same way you’d rather have a professional loft specialist developing your loft conversion than a man-in-van from the directory.

 Is your quotation free?